VRL example reference

 Map the values within a collection.

-is enabled, the function iterates into nested
+If recursive is enabled, the function iterates into nested

 collections, using the following rules: